pypancsv/pypancsv/docs/pres201901a/index.md

 > 2. Looping over every file in a directory, running the same program against each file
 > 3. Selectively editing data in specific cells or deleting specific rows _(if time)_
 > 4. A very basic "pivot" _(if time)_

 ---

-# Instructions & Code Snippets You Will Need

-## Notes:

-* All links you will need start with "https://link.stthomas.edu/**sfpy**..."
-* If the "Repl.it" development environment gives you trouble, try adding "-b" _(a hyphen and a lowercase letter b)_ to the end of the link to see the same thing in a different environment called "Codebunk" _(no guarantee I had time to get them all online in Codebunk, but check ... or just let me know)_

----